 This course was first introduced in 2011 and will again focus on the methodologies needed for successful Irish research.
 New record sources and strategies will be introduced for 2012 with a review of best practices.
 Learn how to frame your tough Irish genealogical problems, develop a sound strategy and sharpen your analytical skills with these advanced methods.
 You’ll also enjoy the richness of the Irish collection of the Family History Library and explore some of the lesser known records of this vast resource, a must stop before leaving for Ireland.

 “The Institute is in its 12th year and, as always, we design the program with the goal of helping students overcome the challenge of researching their British Isles from a distance,” said ISBGFH President Ann Wells.
 “We are excited to offer this panel of expert instructors and range of courses that would apply to beginner, intermediate, or advanced students.”

-More detailed information can be found at the ISBGFH’s Web site http://www.isbgfh.org and you can register on-line, or print, fill out the application and mail to ISBGFH, PO Box 350459, Westminster, CO 80035-0459.
-If you have any questions, please send an e-mail to firstname.lastname@example.org .
+More detailed information on the institute can be found at the ISBGFH’s Web site http://www.isbgfh.org.
+You can register online, or print, fill out the application and mail to ISBGFH, PO Box 350459, Westminster, CO 80035-0459.
+If you have any questions, please e-mail email@example.com.
 When registering at the Radisson Downtown Salt Lake, ask for the British Institute conference rate.